forieux/qmm/README.rst

 convex and the MM-Q algorithms converge to the global and unique minimizer.
 If ``φₖ`` is not convex, MM-Q algorithms converge to a local minimizer.

-A classical example, like in the figure below, is the resolution of an inverse problem with the minimization of
+A classical example, like in the figure below that show an image deconvolution problem, is the resolution of an inverse problem with the minimization of

 ``J(x) = ||y - H·x||² + μ ψ(V·x)``